 4. General Mental Health Apps

 A recent episode from the Future Tense podcast noted that there are over 10,000 mental health apps on the Apple and Android stores.
 They range from meditation apps to journaling apps, to gratitude habit builders and more.

 Here’s a comprehensive list of the top 25 mental health apps for 2020 here for you to try out.

 5. Health & Wellness Stipend

-You can set up a mental health stipend for your team--but for the ultimate flexibility, consider health and wellness perk stipend for your employees so that they can pick the best method for themselves to address their mental health as well as physical health.
+You can set up a mental health stipend for your team--but for the ultimate flexibility, consider health and wellness perk stipend so that they can pick the best method for themselves to address their mental health as well as physical health.

 This is especially helpful because it’s a personalized way for them to get the help they need versus only using the methods, apps, ideas provided by the company.
 The personalization is great in these times because everyone needs something different.

 They can use their stipend on anything health and wellness related including: